ernst-schwaiger/CCD/SecureHTTPSWebServer/SecureWebserver.md

 The issues concerning `OSCP` and `DNS CAA RR` can be ignored.
 In the first step,
 - a list of cipher suites is selected, demanding the configured order from the server.
 - Strict Transport Security is required, security headers are added
-- TLS Session Tickets are deaktivated
+- TLS Session Tickets are deactivated

 The list of ciphersuites is taken from `https://wiki.mozilla.org/Security/Server_Side_TLS`, from the *Intermediate* configuration.